GoGaCode/distributed_kv_store/Readme.md

 ## Distributed KV Store
-This version of the KV store implements a Paxo algorithm that can stand a single server failure.
+- This version of the KV store implements a Paxo algorithm that can stand a single server failure.
-Client and use PUT, GET, and DELETE RPC APIs calls to modify the content in the KV store.
+- Client can use PUT, GET, and DELETE RPC APIs calls to modify the content in the KV store.
-The server is containerized and run on local.
+- The server is containerized and run on local.

 ### Design
 ![distributed_kvstore](./distributed_kvStore_design-FlowChart.drawio.png)